 Passive recreation that does not displace existing or future agricultural production use and does not include permanent structures.

-Private airstrips and heliports if used as a part of an agricultural production use.
+Private airstrips and heliports if used as a part of the agricultural production use.

 Production of game animals and fish with the specific intent for commercial harvest.